HL7/bulk-data/spec/export/index.md

 In the bulk-data-export workflow, the file server will be a particularly attractive target for adversaries, as it holds the “holy grail” – files containing highly sensitive and valued PHI.
 An adversary who successfully takes control of a file server may choose to continue to deliver files in response to client requests, so that neither the client nor the FHIR server is aware of the take-over.
 Meanwhile, the adversary is able to put the PHI to use for its own devious purposes.

 Healthcare organizations have an imperative to protect PHI persisted in file servers in both cloud and data-center environments.
 A range of existing and emerging approaches might be used to accomplish this, not all of which would be visible at the API.
 Thus, this specification does not dictate an approach at this time.
 Though it offers the use of an “Expires” header to limit the time period a file will be available for client download, removal of the file from the server is left up to the implementer.
 Work currently underway is exploring possible approaches for protecting extracted files persisted in the file server.

+Data access control obligations can be met with a combination of in-band and out-of-band restrictions.
+For example, some clients are authorized to access sensitive mental health information and some aren't; this authorization is defined out-of-band but when a client requests a full data set filtering is automatically applied by the server, restricting data that the client can access.
+Therefore, servers may limit the data returned to a specific client in accordance with local considerations (e.g.  policies or regulations).

 Bulk data export can be a resource-intensive operation.
 Server developers should consider and mitigate the risk of intentional or inadvertent denial-of-service attacks (though the details are beyond the scope of this specification).